 Migrate from a Bitnami install to a manual install

 Bitnami installs of ProcessMaker are only intended for testing and process development.
 If using ProcessMaker in production, it is strongly recommended to use a manual installation.
-If ProcessMaker is installed with Bitnami, it can't be upgraded and it is tested by the Quality Assurance team, so unexpected bugs may occur.
+If ProcessMaker is installed with Bitnami, it can't be upgraded and it is not tested by the Quality Assurance team, so unexpected bugs may occur.
 In addition, Bitnami has additional overhead, which consumes more resources on the server.

 This page explains how to migrate the workspace(s) in a Bitnami install to a manual install of ProcessMaker.

 Step 1: Do a manual install of ProcessMaker

 Follow the normal procedure documented on the wiki to manually install the same version of ProcessMaker as the Bitnami install.
 ProcessMaker can be installed on the same server, using different port numbers for MySQL and Apache or install ProcessMaker in another server.

 Step 2: Export the workspace database(s)

 In the Bitnami install of ProcessMaker, first stop the Apache server, so that the database won't be changed while exporting the MySQL database:

 net stop processmakerApache to stop the Apache server, so the database won't be changed while exporting it:

 C:\Users\Administrator> net stop processmakerApache The processmakerApache service is stopping.
 The processmakerApache service was stopped successfully.

 Open a terminal and log in as root or use the